12 Sights in Radom, Poland (with Map and Images)

 Show sight on map

-Church of St. Wenceslas in Radom – erected in 1216, founded by prince Leszek the White.
+Church of St. Wenceslaus in Radom – erected in 1216, founded by prince Leszek the White.
 Equipped by his son Bolesław the Chaste.
 In 1440 it was expanded and partially rebuilt in the Gothic style.
-The facility is part of the tourist route Monuments Radom.
+The facility is part of the Monuments of Radom tourist trail.

 Wikipedia: Kościół św.
 Wacława w Radomiu (PL), Website